National Defence Academy (India): Alumni

 Alumni of the academy have led and fought in every major conflict in which India has participated since the academy was established.
-They have an illustrious record of numerous gallantry awards and achieving 3 Param Vir Chakras, 31 Maha Vir Chakras, 160 Vir Chakra, 12 Ashok Chakras, 40 Kirti Chakras and 135 Shaurya Chakras.
+Their combat honors include 3 Param Vir Chakras, 31 Maha Vir Chakras, 160 Vir Chakra, 13 Ashok Chakras, 40 Kirti Chakras and 135 Shaurya Chakras.
 11 Chiefs of Army Staff, 10 Chiefs of Naval Staff and 4 Chiefs of Air Staff of the Indian Armed Forces have been NDA alumni.

 Over the years, specific NDA squadrons have developed reputations for producing a significant number of senior Indian Air Force officers and gallantry awardees.
 According to one historical analysis, Hunter Squadron has produced more IAF Chiefs than any other, while other squadrons like Alpha and Foxtrot have also yielded high numbers of decorated air warriors.